hydrodynamicstability/statquotes/README.md

   - George E.P.
 Box

+- "Very often, a statistician or scientist chooses a method because he or she is familiar with it, rather than because it is appropriate."

+  - Peter J. Huber (2011)

+  - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
+Wiley.

 - "I wish we could learn to look at the data more directly, without the fictional models and priors.
 On the same wish-list: We should stop pretending to fix bad designs and inadequate measurements by modeling."

   - David A. Freedman (1995)